AdobeDocs/workfront-learn.en/help/custom-data/calculated-expressions/create-a-sub-sum-div-or-prod-data-expression.md

 ![Workload balancer with utilization report](assets/round01.png)

-However, if the field format when creating a custom field is left as Text, the format can’t be easily changed within the view.
+However, if the field format when creating a custom field is left as Text, the format can't be easily changed within the view.
 The ROUND expression has to be used to avoid seeing numbers like this in your project:

 ![Workload balancer with utilization report](assets/round02.png)